English

 The Conclusion: The Unlabeled Life

 The world will always try to hand you labels.
 Some will feel like gifts (the "praise" labels).
 Some will feel like heavy weights (the "diagnostic" labels).
+Some will come from people who only know you through a "60-second summary" or a surface-level perspective.

 None of them are you.